 Step 3.
 Tick the items that you don't need in startup and click minus icon.

-Except for the startup items, it is also a burden for Mac if there is too many programs running simultaneously in the background.
-So, you may want to close some unnecessary background programs to speed up Mac.
+Except for the startup items, it is also a burden for Mac if there are too many programs running simultaneously in the background.
+So, you may want to close some unnecessary background programs to speed up your Mac.

 Use Activity Monitor to identify background programs that occupy much memory space, then end the processes to free up space.

 Step 1.
 Find "Activity Monitor" on "Finder" > "Applications" > "Utilities folder" folders.